-NetVault Backup Plug-in for FileSystem web application supports multiple-column sorting for the tables.
+NetVault web application supports multiple-column sorting for the tables.
 However, the first sorted column takes the highest precedence over the sorting of other columns.
 For example, if the table is sorted by the 'Start Time' as the primary sort, selecting sort options on the 'ID/ Instance/ Phase' column does not affect the list order.